dubssieg/pancat/README.md

 [![](https://img.shields.io/badge/comments-done-green.svg)]()
 [![](https://img.shields.io/badge/build-passing-green.svg)]()

+# PANCAT - PANgenome Comparison and Anlaysis Toolkit

-# PANGRAPHS - GFA visualisation and exploration
+GFA visualization, comparaison, and exploration

 Implementations of many functions for performing various actions on GFA-like graphs in a command-line tool, such as extracting or offseting a pangenome graph.
 Is capable of comparing graphs topology between graphs that happen to contain the same set of sequences.
 Does pangenome graphs visualisation with interactive html files.
 Uses the [gfagraphs library](https://pypi.org/project/gfagraphs/) to load and manipulate pangenome graphs.